modernancientgenomes/modernancientgenomes.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our group is part of the [Bioinformatics Section](https://www.healthtech.dtu.dk/research/research-sections/section-bioinformatics) at the [Department of Health Technologies](https://www.healthtech.dtu.dk/) at the Technical University of Denmark (https://www.dtu.dk/).
-We located in Lyngby which is 12km north of Copenhagen, Denmark.
-We are part of the EuroTech Universities Alliance.
+Our group is part of the [Faculty of Science and Engineering](https://www.fsg.ulaval.ca/en) at the Université Laval (https://www.ulaval.ca/).
+We located in Québec City, Québec, Canada.

-Lyngy is 15 mins away from downtown Copenhagen by train and surrounded by amazing forests and lakes.
+Québec City is a one of the most oldest and most beautiful cities in North America, full of cultural events, fine dining but yet close to several hiking trails and farms.

 {%
   include link.html